Alert and Monitoring with Grafana

 How do we configure such a dashboard from zero?

-It may look a bit complex at first but notice that a dashboard is just a collection of panels.
-We’ll first configure a single panel and the rest is about repetition of this process with minor changes.
+It may look a bit complex at firstü but notice that a dashboard is just a collection of panels.
+Fist we will configure a single panel and the rest is the repetition of this process with minor changes.

-Let’s start with a configuration of a panel.
+Let’s start with the configuration of a panel.

-- Get data: For that we’ll add a data source
+- Get data: For this we will add a data source

 - Configure query: Pick a function that provides data for your metric